AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Data_View.md

 |Metadata | Yes | Value of the data item metadata, found by key

 ### SdsTypeCode enumeration
-The name of a data type.
-Used when defining a data view, where the only supported `.IndexTypeCode` is "DateTime".
+`SdsTypeCode` enumeration is the name of a data type.
+It is used when defining a data view, where the only supported `.IndexTypeCode` is "DateTime".

 See [Sds documentation](xref:sdsTypes#sdstypecode) for details.

 ### DataViewShape enumeration
-Describes possible output shapes for a data view.
+`DataViewShape` enumeration describes possible output shapes for a data view.
 |Name| Description  |
 |--|--|
 |Standard | Fields are resolved into a shape similar to how they were defined.
 This is the recommended shape unless specific needs dictate.